 - You want to input the estimated time until retirement and want to find out how much you'll be able to withdraw.

 Annual salary - if you transfer a specific percentage of your income to the 401k account, then, obviously, the bigger the salary, the more money you contribute.

 Your age - determines how much time you have to save until your retirement.

 Retirement age - the earlier you retire, the less time for saving you have.
-If you want to retire early, don't forget the early withdrawal penalty.
+If you want to retire early, don't forget.

 Current 401k balance - how much money you already have in the savings account will significantly impact your final balance because it will earn interest for the whole lifetime of the account.

 Your contribution rate - this may influence your employer's input.
-Keep in mind the maximum 401k contributions.
+Keep in mind the.

 Employer matching limit - when you exceed the limit, the employer's contribution rate will equal the maximum.
 For example, say you transfer 15% of your salary to 401k, the employer matches 100%, and the matching limit is 6%.
 This means that your company contributes only 6% of the amount of your salary, not the full 15% you are paying in.

 Time spent in retirement - which equals to your